 And again with Two-Face in the beginning of "The Fate of Equinox", after his hired henchmen go against his decision to spare Batman.

 Commander X-2 did this with Duck Dodgers and his Cadet on occasion — especially when his Queen was in direct danger.
 Awwwww.

-In an episode of Adventures of the Gummi Bears ("Just a tad smarter"), Toadie's cousin Tadpole takes over Castle Drekmore, kicks Duke Igthorn out, and orders the ogres to destroy all the gummiberry bushes.
+In one episode ("Just a tad smarter"), Toadie's cousin Tadpole takes over Castle Drekmore, kicks Duke Igthorn out, and orders the ogres to destroy all the gummiberry bushes.
 Neither Igthorn nor the Gummis want the bushes destroyed, so they reluctantly team up to get rid of Tadpole.

 In another episode("For a few sovereigns more"), Duke Igthorn hires a bounty hunter to catch a Gummi Bear.
 When the hunter returns with Cubbi Gummi but Igthorn refuses to pay, he and Cubbi are tossed into a dungeon cell, and have to work together to escape.
 That episode was a Chained Heat, as well.